All Products

 Important

-The following statement is supported only for SelectDB instances whose kernel versions are earlier than SelectDB Core V4.0.0.
-If your instance runs SelectDB Core V4.0.0 or later, we recommend that you preview or download query profiles in the SelectDB console.
-You can also send HTTP requests to obtain the query profiles.
-For more information, see Use the query audit feature and Export query profiles.
+The SHOW QUERY PROFILE statement is supported only for SelectDB Core versions earlier than V4.0.0.
+For SelectDB Core V4.0.0 and later, preview or download query profiles from the SelectDB console, or use the HTTP API.
+For details, see Use the query audit feature and Export query profiles.

 SHOW QUERY PROFILE "/"\G;